What is an audiologist?

 The audiologist can also help your child manage any hearing problems in everyday life.

-The audiologist might refer your child to other allied health practitioners.
-And if your child needs further medical tests and treatment, the audiologist can refer him to a medical specialist, such as an ear, nose and throat (ENT) surgeon.
+The audiologist might refer your child to other allied health practitioners like speech pathologists or psychologists.
+And if your child needs further medical tests and treatment, the audiologist can refer him to a medical specialist like an ear, nose and throat (ENT) surgeon.

 Before going to an audiologist